 Haiku (City Bowl)

 The cuisine here is superlative, although portions are on the sparing side.
-Highlights include Haiku sashimi, consisting of a deliciously umami-rich trio of tuna in mild chilli ponzu, salmon in yuzu and halibut with chilli peanuts; the delightful herb-filled Vietnamese prawn roll with crispy pancake; sticky grilled salmon robata; and mushroom pot-stickers.
+Highlights include Haiku sashimi, consisting of a deliciously umami-rich trio of tuna in mild chilli ponzu, salmon in yuzu and halibut with chilli peanuts.
+Also go for the delightful herb-filled Vietnamese prawn roll with crispy pancakes; sticky grilled salmon robata; and mushroom pot-stickers.

 Izakaya Matsuri (Green Point)

 Chef-patron Arata Koga produces top-quality sushi: fresh fish, perfect portions and interesting options like eel, mackerel and octopus will please.
 The salmon aburi sushi is simple perfection, scorched with piping-hot sesame oil.
 Panko pork-neck skewers and dumplings vie for attention with kimchi octopus and cucumber, soft-shell crab, and salmon croquettes.

 Nobu (V&A Waterfront)

 The modern Japanese cuisine here is not just about sushi – the menu plays with textures and flavours in an overwhelming range of innovative dishes.
 Kick off with arancini-style crispy rice cubes served with hot-buttered soy.
 If you’re feeling flush, move onto signature black-lacquered cod den miso or sweet, sour and citrusy kingklip with ponzu.

 Aside from all the usual sushi and sashimi, the skilled chef puts his own spin on dragon rolls, dynamite rolls and tiger rolls.
 If you like the heat, try the hot, hot box.